Daily Weather Forecast For Denton - NewsBreak

 Daily Weather Forecast For Denton

-DENTON, NC(Updated at 8am ET)Here's your weather forecast for the next four days.
+DENTON, MD(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Breezy: 5 mph